New puppies welcomed into Rifle PD

 As he enters the twilight of his career, Tulo, the Rifle Police Department's drug-sniffing dog, will get to watch his successors grow into the role that has put him among the most famous canines on the Western Slope.

-Thanks to New Castle's Carter Faulk, the Rifle Police Department's newest members, Jax and Makai, were welcomed to town at Rifle City Council on Wednesday night as they will eventually follow in Tulo's pawprints and become members of Rifle's K9 Unit.
+Thanks to New Castle's Carter Fulk, the Rifle Police Department's newest members, Jax and Makai, were welcomed to town at Rifle City Council last Wednesday as they will eventually follow in Tulo's pawprints and become members of Rifle's K9 Unit.

-"We found out that Tulo would be retiring and wanted to get involved," said Carter Faulk, who was with his mom, Michaela.
+"We found out that Tulo would be retiring and wanted to get involved," said Carter Fulk, who was with his mom, Michaela.

 Carter thought about starting a lemonade stand, but instead elected to create a GoFundMe campaign to get Rifle's police new dogs.
 In just a few weeks the fund raised $1,540 to purchase Jax and Makai.